-Local councils and their section 355 committees are required to provide dollar for dollar matched funding to the CBP grants.
-Matched funding from councils must be in the form of cash and can be provided from council income sources, or from other external funding sources.
+Local councils and their section 355 committees are required to provide dollar for dollar matched funding to the CBP grant amount awarded.
+Matched funding from councils must be in the form of cash and can be provided from council income sources or from other external funding sources.